sdiehl/wiwinwlh/tutorial.md

 On the left hand side of the operator we have an ``m a`` and on the right we have ``a -> m b``.
-Although some languages do have infix operators that are themselves higher order functions, it is still a rather rate occurrence.
+Although some languages do have infix operators that are themselves higher order functions, it is still a rather rare occurrence.

 So with a function desugared, it can confusing that ``(>>=)`` operator is in fact building up a much larger function by composing functions together.